-Tropical Storm Zeta charges toward U.S. Gulf Coast, prompting hurricane, storm surge warnings
+Tropical Storm Zeta charges toward U.S. Gulf Coast, prompting hurricane and storm surge warnings

 Heavy rainfall will stretch well inland

-A widespread two to four inches of rain is likely where Beta’s core passes, with localized four to six inch amounts are possible in a swath from southeastern Louisiana through Mississippi and Alabama and potentially into northwestern Georgia.
-The greater Atlanta area is already under a flash flood watch due to the expectation of heavy downpours there.
+A widespread two to four inches of rain is likely where Beta’s core passes, with localized four-to-six-inch amounts are possible in a swath from southeastern Louisiana through Mississippi and Alabama and potentially into northwestern Georgia.
+The greater Atlanta area is already under a flash flood watch because of the expectation of heavy downpours there.

 Meanwhile, Zeta could also interact with a stalled cold front to bring what meteorologists refer to as a “Predecessor Rain Event,” or PRE, across portions of the Tennessee and Missouri valleys.
 Moisture north of Zeta will be squeezed out of the air by the front, converted into heavy rainfall that could lead to isolated four-inch totals from eastern Arkansas to southern Kentucky and west-central Tennessee.
 Some of that rain could break out as soon as Tuesday afternoon.

-Zeta’s remnants could eventually merge with the cold front and deposit a two to three inch slug of rainfall in the Mid-Atlantic on Thursday, affecting cities including Washington, Baltimore, Philadelphia and New York City.
-The moisture will probably sweep through southern New England too.
+Zeta’s remnants could eventually merge with the cold front and deposit a two-to-three-inch slug of rainfall in the Mid-Atlantic on Thursday, affecting cities including Washington, Baltimore, Philadelphia and New York.
+The moisture will probably sweep through southern New England, too.

 Where exactly the heaviest rain falls remains to be seen, but the potential exists in these areas for a late-week soaker.